Brod8362/knuckles-bot/README.md

 This API is an instance of my [bot analytics API](https://github.com/Brod8362/bot-analytics).

 It is expected to be available at http://localhost:9646.
-Currently this is not configurable.
+Currently, this is not configurable.